sylvainhalle/textidote/Readme.md

   takes care of rendering titles in caps if needed. [sh:003]
 - Use a capital letter when referring to a specific section, chapter or table: 'Section X'. [sh:secmag, sh:chamag, sh:tabmag]
+- A (figure, table) caption should end with a period. [sh:capperiod]

 ### Citations and references